PatCH0816/caption-driven-xai/doc/source/30_clip.md

 \noindent
 **Poor real-world performance**
 Deep learning models perform very well on benchmark tasks like the ImageNet challenge.
-Once deployed into the real world, the performance is often not as good as expected because the models are optimized for the benchmark.
+Once deployed into the real-world, the performance is often not as good as expected because the models are optimized for the benchmark.
 This effect is due to a covariate shift between the benchmark and real-world data.
 CLIP's performance on the benchmark dataset is typically much more representative because CLIP is not finetuned on the benchmark dataset. [@clip_blog]